telerik/ajax-docs/getting-started/first-steps-nuget.md

 	>caption Add the Telerik UI for ASP.NET AJAX package to the solution

 	![Adding the Telerik® UI for ASP.NET AJAX package to the solution](images/add-telerik-package.png)

+>note Unlike the Telerik UI for ASP.NET AJAX MSI package installation, the NuGet package does not automatically add the UI components to the Visual Studio toolbox.
+To add them manually, refer to the article on [adding the Telerik controls to the Visual Studio toolbox]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox%}).
+>
+> Additionally, the NuGet does not install the [Visual Studio Extensions for Telerik® UI for ASP.NET AJAX]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/overview%}), which are valuable tools for WebForms developers working with the Telerik ASP.NET Web Forms components.
+However, these extensions can be downloaded and installed as a separate product from the [Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=TelerikInc.TelerikASPNETAJAXVSExtensions).

 ## Step 3: Add the Editor to Your Project